openstack/kolla/doc/operating-kolla.rst

     kolla-ansible upgrade

-..
-NOTE:: Varying degrees of success have been reported with upgrading the libvirt container with a running virtual machine in it.
+.. note:: Varying degrees of success have been reported with upgrading the libvirt container with a running virtual machine in it.
 The libvirt upgrade still needs a bit more validation, but the Kolla community feels confident this mechanism can be used with the correct Docker graph driver.

-..
-NOTE:: The Kolla community recommends the btrfs or aufs graph drivers for storing data as sometimes the LVM graph driver loses track of its reference counting and results in an unremovable container.
+.. note:: The Kolla community recommends the btrfs or aufs graph drivers for storing data as sometimes the LVM graph driver loses track of its reference counting and results in an unremovable container.

-..
-NOTE:: Because of system technical limitations, upgrade of a libvirt container when using software emulation (``virt_driver=qemu`` in nova.conf), does not work at all.
+.. note:: Because of system technical limitations, upgrade of a libvirt container when using software emulation (``virt_driver=qemu`` in nova.conf), does not work at all.
 This is acceptable because KVM is the recommended virtualization driver to use with Nova.